 First of all, if you want to be a good first assistant director, you need to learn how to direct.
 You will be directing people on the set and it’s good to know how things work.
 Watch movies and TV shows and think about what makes them entertaining.

-Organize your production schedule well in advance of shooting date.
-Have everything written down clearly so that people can read it easily and understand it quickly during stressful situations on set when things don’t go according to plan (
+Organize your production schedule well in advance of the shooting date.
+Have everything written down clearly so that people can read it easily and understand it quickly during stressful situations on set when things don’t go according to plan.

 Coordinating transportation for cast and crew.
 Managing the budget of the production to ensure it stays within the approved limits.
 Hiring and supervising crew members.
 Pre-production tasks such as location scouting, reviewing contracts and ordering equipment.

-Many ADs have a background in theater or film studies, but any student with a strong organizational ability will be well-suited to this
+Education Requirements -Many ADs have a background in theater or film studies, but any student with a strong organizational ability will be well-suited to this type of job.

 How To Become An Assistant Director?